AdobeDocs/campaign-classic.en/help/workflow/using/crm-connector.md

 # CRM Connector{#crm-connector}

-The **CRM connector** lets you configure the data synchronization between Adobe Campaign and a CRM.
+The **CRM connector** activity lets you configure the data synchronization between Adobe Campaign and a CRM system.

 For more information on CRM connectors in Adobe Campaign, refer to this [section](../../platform/using/crm-connectors.md).

-This means you can:
+With this activity, you can:

-* Import from the CRM,
+* Import from the CRM
-* Export to CRM,
+* Export to CRM
-* Import objects deleted in the CRM,
+* Import objects deleted in the CRM
-* Delete objects in the CRM.
+* Delete objects in the CRM

 ![](assets/crm_task_select_op.png)